 ABS (Acrylonitrile Butadiene Styrene) is an amorphous and heavy thermoplastic polymer.
 The expression thermoplastic defines just how a compound responds to warmth.
 At a specific heat temperature (221 degrees Fahrenheit in ABS plastic), thermoplastics become liquid.

 ABS is a superior material for prototyping since it is weaker, less stiff, and more rigid and light against Nylon.
 It is a flexible material with stronger chemical resistance and toughness than PLA (Polylactide) and ABS.
 Still, its lower strength introduces a new filament quality into the mix.

 ABS material is an important rapid prototyping plastic applicable in various sectors in producing an array of products.
-To use the material effectively in any rapid prototyping process, it is necessary to understand their properties, uses, pros/cons, grades, and selection criteria.
+To use the material effectively in any rapid prototyping process, it is necessary to understand its properties, uses, pros/cons, grades, and selection criteria.

 Satisfying these requirements lead to the writing of the ABS material guide.
 This article extensively discusses the different properties of the material, its appropriate application, as well as its merits and demerits.
 It also discussed the different rapid prototyping processes you can use with the material.
-In conclusion, by going through this ABS material guide, you will have enough information to enlightens you on the what, how, and why of using ABS material in rapid prototyping.
+In conclusion, by going through this ABS material guide, you will have enough information to enlighten you on the what, how, and why of using ABS material in rapid prototyping.